git-cst/git-cst/README.md

 Always looking forward to learning more :smile:.

 ## :hammer: I'm currently working on
+### :Python:
 * A maze solver
   - Implementing multiple solutions (DFS :white_check_mark:, BFS :white_check_mark:, A* :x:, Dijkstra :x:) and graphical representations of these.
+ ### :Go:
+* An RSS feed aggregator service
+  - Implemented using a postgres database accessed using a CLI written in Go.

 ##### You can see my backlog of personal projects here:
 ##### [Projects I want to work on!](https://github.com/users/git-cst/projects/1)